 Did you know some courses’ payment plans come with hefty interest charges or hidden fees?
 You may end up having to pay interest on payments or an application fee just to be considered.

 - Interest Charges: While Roger CPA Review does not charge an application fee, their ”Study Now, Pay Later” payment plan option may come with potentially hefty interest charges.
-Candidates are charged a 10%-30% APR based on credit worthiness.
+Candidates are charged between 10-30% APR.
 That means for every $1,000 you pay for the course, you will be charged $100 to $300 dollars in interest over the life of your loan, assuming a 12-month payback.
 Even if you take advantage of a promotion, you’ll give the money back in interest.

 - Hidden application fee: Becker CPA Review states its financing option is “interest-free,” but candidates are charged a $125 non-refundable processing fee.